mesosphere/dcos-docs-site/pages/1.12/tutorials/dcos-101/cli/index.md

   * Explore the cluster:
       * Check the running services with `dcos service`.
 Unless you already installed additional services, there should be two services running on your cluster: Marathon (basically the DC/OS init system) and metronome (basically the DC/OS cron scheduler).
       * Check the connected nodes with `dcos node`.
-You should be able to see your connected agents nodes (i.e., not the master nodes) in your cluster.
+You should be able to see the connected agent and master nodes in your cluster.
       * Explore the logs of the leading mesos master with `dcos node log --leader`.
 Mesos is basically the kernel of DC/OS and this tutorial explores the Mesos logs at multiple times during this tutorial.
       * To explore more CLI options, enter the `dcos help` command.
 There are also help options of the individual commands available e.g., `dcos node --help`.
 Alternatively, check the [CLI documentation](/1.12/cli/).